 The academic year is divided into four terms.
 All students will receive a report card each term to inform parents of their child's academic performance.
 Report cards are posted on FACTS the week following the close of the term.
-Mid-term grades are posted in January.
 Additionally, during each of the grading periods, teachers will keep students and their parents informed of impending academic difficulties.